COG-UK/docs/gisaid.md

 ## What will I have to do?

 Bulk uploads are generated first thing Monday, based on the data freeze from the previous Friday afternoon.
-Metadata is automatically gathered from Majora and manually inserted into a Google Sheet for sites to enter their authorship information and confirm the sequences.
+Metadata is automatically gathered from Majora and automatically inserted into a Google Sheet for sites to quickly confirm their sequences.
 Once signed off by all sites, the bulk upload is sent directly to GISAID.